walking-octopus/system-info-ut/README.md

 ## Features:
  - Beautiful design: Endless lists of poorly labeled items are out of fashion!
 Quickly find what you're looking for in this modern app.
- - Forever free: No need let shady black boxes roam free on your device.
+ - Forever free: No to need let shady black boxes roam free on your device.
 This app is free and open-source forever.
  - Community-built: Miss something?
 Just fill out an issue or submit a merge request and it will be added in no time!

 ## Building